Ganderson264/Predicting_SalesP3/README.md

 Project Structure:

+Predicting_Sales_officialP3:

-Predicting_Sales_officialP3:Jupyter notebook containing the Python code for data extraction, cleaning, preprocessing, visualization, and analysis.
+Jupyter notebook containing the Python code for data extraction, cleaning, preprocessing, visualization, and analysis.
 Data: Directory containing the dataset used in the analysis (e.g., OnlineRetail.csv).

 Requirements: